Our clients often ask us for video tips…

 With a video, “composition” refers to the arrangement of the elements within a moving image.

 If you have an Instagram account, you probably have already experimented with photo and video compositions but without even really thinking about it.

-We thought it might be helpful to breakdown the basic camera shots and illustrate their compositions (with GIFs!).
+So we thought it might be helpful to breakdown the basic camera shots and illustrate their compositions (with GIFs!)…

 So, without further ado…